 Important: the Peanut Power Rankings are provided as information and opinions only and are not intended to be a provision of investment advice or a recommendation of any investment action in any form.
 As with all information concerning investments, it is highly recommended that an individual consult with a qualified investment professional before making any investment decisions.

-General Commentary (March 17, 2017)
+General Market Commentary (June 16, 2017)

-Peanut Power Rankings Top-5 Convertible Debentures (March 17, 2017)
+Peanut Power Rankings Top-5 Convertible Debentures (June 16, 2017)

 - Tricon Capital, 5.75% 31-March-2022, Series 'U' Extendible Convertible Debentures.
 (Ticker: TCN.DB.U), (Last week's ranking: #1).
 Yup, still #1, even after eight Peanut Power Rankings updates.
 With the Silver Bay Realty Trust assets now safely in the stable, Tricon just needs to continue executing going forward, and TCN.DB.U should respond accordingly.
 The Silver Bay deal was transformative, and Tricon is now effectively the fourth-largest single-family rental landlord in the US, with most of its SFR assets in the higher-growth Sun Belt markets.
 At this point, the yield-to-hard-call date is still 3.34%, and the potential upside from the conversion option is compelling.
 Bottom line: good potential for the equity + generous US-dollar denominated coupon + still decent yield-to-hard-call = TCN.DB.U is still our top choice if you have idle cash sitting around waiting to be deployed into the convertible debentures market.
 We're long TCN.DB.U at $100.00.